-Now that we have discussed a little about how vibration plates work and the different types available, it is worth looking at the benefits that come from using them as this is the main reason why you are looking into owning one in the first place.
+Now that we have discussed a little about how vibe plates work and the different types available, it is worth looking at the benefits that come from using them as this is the main reason why you are looking into owning one in the first place.

-Actress Jessica Alba, Claudia Schiffer and the queen of pop herself, Madonna, have all lent their names and images to vibration plates – even going so far as to claim that their shapely bodies are a result of using these cutting edge machines.
+Actress Jessica Alba, Claudia Schiffer, and the queen of pop herself, Madonna, have all lent their names and images to this technology – even going so far as to claim that their shapely bodies are a result of using these cutting-edge machines.

-When used properly, exercising with a vibration plate could help you to burn more calories and lose more weight in less time and using less energy than you would working out for the same duration of time following a more traditional workout.
+When used properly, exercising with one of these devices could help you to burn more calories and lose more weight in less time and using less energy than you would working out for the same duration of time following a more traditional workout.

-The truly astonishing thing is that the benefits of using vibration plates go beyond decreasing the amount of time you need to exercise for and increasing the amount of calories you burn and weight you lose.
-Some of the many other benefits include:
+The truly astonishing thing is that the benefits of using these machines go beyond decreasing the amount of time you need to exercise for and increasing your metabolism and the weight you lose.

 - Improved blood circulation